Shelbournator/thoughts/_posts/2026-03-14-the-architecture-of-flourishing.md

 What struck me when I first encountered this was how precisely it maps onto Plato's image of the sun.

 In the *Republic*, Plato uses sunlight as the analogy for what we orient toward — the Good, the source of intelligibility and value.
 Not something we manufacture or argue ourselves into.
 Something we turn toward naturally, the way a plant turns toward light, once the conditions allow it.
+For Plato, wisdom is our ability to orient towards the true forms of things, not their shadows.

 Two thinkers, separated by two and a half thousand years, arriving at the same image from opposite directions.
 Rogers from the therapy room.
 Plato from the cave.